lvh/exponent/docs/auth.rst

 These tokens are long, random strings (320 bits of entropy).
 They have a very limited validity: they are single-use and expire after one minute.

+This means that there are multiple Cred authentication sequences going
+on: each individual authentication method uses Cred with their particular authentication system to produce tokens as avatars, and ``LogIn`` which takes tokens to produce user stores as avatars.

 Password authentication
 -----------------------